tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

-# Decorator Driven Dynamic Forms version 7.0.0-a.1
+# Decorator Driven Dynamic Forms version 8.0.0-a.1

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

 ## What is new in this version

-new features

 1. UI Customization
    you can provide templates and components to be used as UI elements in form